-Warm the milk further so a slow boil so the flour can set.
-Let it cook for 2 minutes on low heat (you should see an occasional bubble).
+Warm the milk further to a slow boil so the flour can set and let it cook for 2 minutes on low heat (you should see an occasional bubble).

-Take a large plate and make it wet with a little water (do not dry).
-Put the custard on the plate and wrap with foil to let it cool.
-This will prevent skin on the custard.
+Now take a large plate and make it wet with a little water (do not dry the plate).
+Put the custard on the plate and put foil on it, to let it cool.
+This will prevent the custard drying out.

-I use a puff pastry roll and sprinkle some cinnamon on the puff pastry.
-Roll it up again an cut into 12 pieces.
+I used a puff pastry roll and sprinkle some cinnamon on the puff pastry.
+Roll it up again an cut into 12 equal pieces.

-Let it cool in the fridge for 10 minutes and roll each circle into a bigger circle.
+Let the puff pastry cool in the fridge for 10 minutes before you roll each circle into a bigger circle.
 Push them into a muffin tin.

 Let them cool slightly and sprinkle with some icing sugar.
 Eat immediately.
 Delicious!